-This morning I was walking with Vern one of our two waking routes, and my thoughts went to what I may say to encourage some students his weekend at an awareness event.
+This morning, I was walking with my elderly client, Vern, one of our two waking routes, and my thoughts drifted to what I may say to encourage some students this weekend at an awareness event.
 I was thinking to say what you believe about yourself is very important.
-I want to communicate these things: they are…
+What I want to communicate are these things.
+You are:

 - One of a kind

 - Nothing can diminish their value

 We approached a white car that was parked crooked and halfway into the sidewalk, which frustrated Vern because of his walker.
 I laughed it off, “it’s ok, let’s just go around” I said.
 As we walked around the front of the vehicle, I glanced up for a good look at the owner who was standing behind it – he was a tall, well-dressed, dark-skinned man with a lit cigarette in his hand.

 As soon as I said hello, his demeanor changed.
 He smiled wide and said it back, quickly apologizing for how he was parked.
 I asked his name and he said Solomon.

 “Solomon!”
 I replied, “I like that name.
 It’s Biblical.”
 He nodded and wished me a good day.
 “You too!”
 I said back to him over my shoulder.
 We kept walking, and I went back to thinking of those things I might say at the upcoming event, only now I was applying them to Solomon.
 Perhaps I should have told him, I thought to myself.
 But the moment is gone.
 I’ve noticed a pattern – or should I say a strategy.
 Whenever I step out of my comfort zone to engage with a stranger, I walk away and immediately think I should have said something different, something better.
 Or sometimes I think the exact opposite – I said too much.
 Either way the strategy is accusation after obedience.
 I’ve caught on, so now when it happens, I try to cut it off before it begins, with thankfulness for the encounter.